-Auto Mechanics, Automotive Technicians and Auto Body Repair Workers shall receive an annual tool allowance of \$500 payable no later than the second pay period of April, and each year of the contract thereafter.
+Auto Mechanics, Automotive Technicians and Auto Body Repair Workers shall receive an annual tool allowance of \$500 payable no later than the second pay period of April 2018.
+Upon ratification, the Auto Mechanics, Automotive Technicians and Auto Body Repair Workers shall receive an additional \$150.
+In the second pay period of April 2019 the Auto Mechanics, Automotive Technicians and Auto Body Repair Workers shall receive \$800.
+In the second pay period of April 2020 the Auto Mechanics, Automotive Technicians and Auto Body Repair Workers shall receive \$950 and in each year of the contract thereafter.